rsyslog/rsyslog/source/configuration/basic_structure.rst

 input, the "program" (ruleset) bound to it will be executed (but not any other!).

-There is detail documentation available for :doc:`rsyslog rulesets <../concepts/multi_ruleset>`.
+There is detailed documentation available for :doc:`rsyslog rulesets <../concepts/multi_ruleset>`.

 For quick reference, rulesets are defined as follows: